In this 3-minute read:

 Follow the steps below to calculate your maximum PPP loan allowance for S and C corporations, up to the max of $10 million.

-Here are the documents that you will need in order to calculate your 2019 payroll costs.
+Here are the documents that you will need in order to calculate your 2019 or 2020 payroll costs.
 Gather the following and add up the totals as directed below:

-Compute your 2019 payroll costs by adding the following:
+Compute your 2019 or 2020 payroll costs by adding the following:

-- 2019 employer state and local taxes assessed on employee compensation, primarily state unemployment insurance tax (from state quarterly wage reporting forms).
+- 2019 or 2020 employer state and local taxes assessed on employee compensation, primarily state unemployment insurance tax (from state quarterly wage reporting forms).

 Please note: The corporation’s 2019 IRS Form 941 and state quarterly wage unemployment insurance tax reporting form from each quarter (or equivalent payroll processor records or IRS Wage and Tax Statements), along with the filed business tax return (IRS Form 1120 or IRS 1120-S) or other documentation of any retirement and health insurance contributions, must be provided to substantiate the applied-for PPP loan amount.
 A payroll statement or similar documentation from the pay period that covered February 15, 2020 must be provided to establish you were in operation and had employees on that date.